Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

-latest checkpoint. (**Note:** There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in trainer_config.yaml.)
+latest checkpoint. (**Note:** There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in your config YAML.)
 You can now embed this trained model into your Agent by following the steps below:

 1. Move your model file into